tsingkk/myscripts/README.md

 # myscripts
-some simple script for work and play written by myself
+some simple scripts for work and play written by myself in Python.

 **RSShub_make_RSS.py**: a python3 script that converts weburl to rss feed made by RSSHub.

-**selectmovie.py**: a python3 script that help you choose a video at random from your computer disc.
+**selectmovie.py**: a python3 script that helps me choose a video at random from your computer disc.

-测试
+**batch_compress.py**: a python3 script that finishes batch compression of directories in the current directory.